ErmeviewEnvironmentalLtd/LogIT/src/READ_ME.txt

     - Removed selection box for loading models.
 LogIT will now work out whether you are trying to load a 1D only 2D only or 1D/2D model automatically.

+v0.6.0-Beta:
+    - Big change to single model load user interface.
+Got rid of all of the ugly tables and replaced it with a navigable tree.
+Same colour schemes etc still apply.
+    - Moved New Entry tab into a separate widget to attempt to reduce the amount of code in the LogIT.py.
+    - Fixed bug in new version downloader copy settings process.
+It should now copy settings across properly.
+    - Added additional message to new version downloader to let the user know if it has been successfull and instruct on what to do next.

 ##~##

 LICENSE